 Jesus rebuked them for creating religious practices concerning washing pots and cups and other such things.
 Let me ask you a question.
 Where does the Bible forbid doing such things?
 It doesn't.
 But Jesus still rebuked them for it.
 Why?
 He rebuked them because we are not permitted to create our own religious practices.
 All religious practices must be authorized by scripture or they are forbidden.
-This principal, often referred to as the regulative principal of worship, is found throughout the Bible.
+This principle, often referred to as the regulative principle of worship, is found throughout the Bible.

 Deut.
 12:32 What thing soever I command you, observe to do it: thou shalt not add thereto, nor diminish from it.

 This passage states the regulative principal rather plainly.
 In order for our worship to be acceptable to God, it must be according to the word of God.

 John 4:24 God is a Spirit: and they that worship him must worship him in spirit and in truth.

 John 17:17 Sanctify them through thy truth: thy word is truth.

 We must worship God according to the truth of His word, otherwise our worship is vain, unacceptable, and God will not accept it.